tygindraux/tylergindraux.com/README.md

 # tylergindraux.com

-A place for my writing, case studies, resume, testimonials and ways to get in touch with me.
+A home for my writing, case studies, resume and testimonials.